-- ☐ Choose whether the tool will be constrained or unconstrained to snap angles. - ☐ Choose Place Dimension Text if you want to place text objects in the drawing for survey dimensions. - ☐ Choose Dual Dimensioning if you want to see the lengths in both English and metric units.
+- ☐ Choose whether the tool will be constrained or unconstrained to snap angles. - ☐ Choose two-click or multi-click method of operation. - ☐ Choose Place Dimension Text if you want to place text objects in the drawing for survey dimensions. - ☐ Choose Dual Dimensioning if you want to see the lengths in both English and metric units.
 The second length is shown in English units if the current drawing setup is for metric units, and vice versa.
 The tolerances and units for the second length are the same as those set in the Dimensions Lines Dialog.
 The second length dimension is always displayed with the dimensional units.